Search

 Back to top

-Prevention of carpal tunnel syndrome may involve redesigning work stations, tools, or the job, and educating workers.
-Proper work station design reduces awkward wrist positions and minimizes the stressful effects of repetitive motions.
-Awkward positions can originate from unsuitable work station designs that do not take into account the size and proportions of the human body.
-Work stations should be adjustable and should accommodate a vast majority of people who work in that area.
+Prevention of carpal tunnel syndrome may involve redesigning workstations, tools, or the job, and educating workers.
+Appropriate workstation design reduces awkward wrist positions and minimizes the stressful effects of repetitive motions.
+Awkward positions can originate from unsuitable workstation designs that do not take into account the size and proportions of the human body.
+Workstations should be adjustable and should accommodate a vast majority of people who work in that area.

-Redesigning work methods is important.
+It is important to redesign work methods.
 For example, using an adjustable fixture to hold an electrical housing, as Figure 3 shows, reduces wrist flexion.

 Figure 3A - Wrist Flexion